luuccaak/6.4_ComputerScience_GroupProject/README.md

 Streamlit Group Project for Fundamentals in Computer Science

-# Watch Investment App
+# Time Shares Investment App

 ## Purpose
-The **Watch Investment App** is designed to guide users in selecting, analyzing, and investing in luxury watches.
+The **Watch Investment App** is designed to guide users in selecting, analyzing, and investing fractionally in luxury watches.
 It provides:

-- Personalized recommendations based on user profiles.
+- Personalized recommendations based on user investment profile.
 - Real-time currency conversion.
 - Detailed watch insights.
 - An investment calculator for projecting returns over time.

-This application is ideal for users interested in blending personal luxury with smart investment strategies.

 ---